Preventing Unlawful Insider Trading: Disclosure and Trading Guidelines

 (ii) No sales are anticipated or required to be made within the next six months by you or any member of your immediate family.

 4. Rule 144.
-In addition, members of the Board of Directors and executive officers will need to comply with the requirements of that rule when selling any Company securities.
+In addition, members of the Board of Directors and executive officers will need to comply with the requirements of Rule 144 when selling any Company securities.
 This will include the preparation and filing of Form 144.
 A Monitor will assist you in complying with Rule 144.

-5. Members of the Board of Directors and other section 16 executive officers are prohibited from hedging the economic risk of their ownership of Herman Miller stock, including options or other derivatives related to our stock.
+5. Members of the Board of Directors and executive officers are prohibited from hedging the economic risk of their ownership of Herman Miller stock, including through the use of options or other derivatives related to our stock, and are prohibited from pledging Herman Miller stock.